-- (1) A promissory note is an order security by which the drawer of the promissory note unconditionally undertakes to pay the amount of the promissory note to the person entitled on the basis of and specified in the note at the maturity specified in the note. - (2) A promissory note shall contain the information provided for in clauses 925 (2) 1) and 4)-8) of this Act and an unconditional undertaking by the drawer of the promissory note of the promissory note to pay the amount of the note
+- (1) A promissory note is an order security by which the drawer of the promissory note unconditionally undertakes to pay the amount of the promissory note to the person entitled on the basis of and specified in the note at the maturity specified in the note. - (2) A promissory note shall contain the information provided for in clauses 1 and 4-8 of subsection 2 of § 925 of this Act and an unconditional undertaking by the drawer of the promissory note of the promissory note to pay the amount of the note.